andrewdaoust/cka-prep/docs/fundamentals/chapter06.md

 #### ReplicaSet

 These orchestrate the life cycles and updates of Pods.
-ReplicaSets are new versinos of Replication Controllers, the only difference being selector support.
+ReplicaSets are new versions of Replication Controllers, the only difference being selector support.

 #### Pod